Meeting the Expectations of People and the Land: Enacting Sustainable Agriculture

 • Sustainable Communities: analysis of personal/family life, quality of life, social networks, social psychological indicators

-The primary objective of the proposed research is to gain a deeper understanding of the sociology of expectations from within the context of farming as an occupation in Wisconsin.
-The research will answer the questions of what farmers and potential farmers expect agriculture to provide for them, for their family and their community.
-Farmer expectations will be placed within the system of “the expectations of the land” and the expectations of the larger society that buys and consumes agricultural products.
-In the short-term this project will inform ongoing and future initiatives and policy focused on keeping agricultural land in production.
-Such work is often focused on economic issues and environmental “services” provided by agriculture as a land use.
-This project will ensure that social issues of farmers, farm families, and farm communities will be better considered.
-The immediate-term outcome of this project is to better understand farmer expectations to create better policy and programs encouraging farmers to stay in farming, pass their farms on to the next generation, and also entice new people into farming as an occupation and a livelihood.
-And finally, the long-term outcome of this project is to have a vibrant agriculture that does not “deplete soils or people.”
+The research was intended to gain a deeper understanding of the sociology of expectations from within the context of farming as an occupation in Wisconsin.
+The research examines the questions of what farmers expect agriculture to provide for them, for their family and their community.
+Farmer expectations are placed within the system of “the expectations of the land” and the expectations of the larger society that buys and consumes agricultural products.
+The research will inform ongoing and future initiatives and policy focused on keeping agricultural land in production, with attempts to ensure that economic, ecological, and social issues are equally considered in policy and decision making.
+A long-term outcome of this project is to enact a vibrant, sustainable agriculture that, as Wendell Berry puts it, does not “deplete soils or people.”

 Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the view of the U.S. Department of Agriculture or SARE.